fackelm2/pomodoro_log/README.md

 c) choose "pomodoro.log" file from you location of the python script<br>

 ## Start pomodoro_logging.py
+start pomodoro_logging.py <br>
-start pomodoro_logging.py to start writing the pomodoro.log file ..
+to start writing the timer in the pomodoro.log file in the same directory of the script.